DNXLabs/terraform-aws-jenkins/README.md

 This terraform module deploys Jenkins master and build agents in AWS.

-This module deploys a multi-az master using [ebs-pin][] and a spot Auto Scaling Group(ASG) for build agents using [Self-Organizing Swarm Plug-in][].
-The build agents scale preemtively based on demand using [jenkins-autoscaler][].
+This module deploys a multi-az master using `ebs-pin` and a spot Auto Scaling Group(ASG) for build agents using [Self-Organizing Swarm Plug-in][].
+The build agents scale preemtively based on demand using `jenkins-autoscaler`.

- This module creates the following resources:
+The following resources will be created:

  - AWS Key pair
  - AWS Public key